write4alive/Data-Modeling-with-Cassandra/README.md

 Make necessary edits to Part II of the notebook template to include Apache Cassandra CREATE and INSERT statements to load processed records into relevant tables in your data model<br>
 Test by running SELECT statements after running the queries on your database<br>

+You can run project with using just start.py and check all results in terminal<br>